NixOS/nix-pills/pills/02-install-on-your-running.md

 created 7 symlinks in user environment
 </code></pre>

 A profile in Nix is a general and convenient concept for realizing rollbacks.
 Profiles are used to compose components that are spread among multiple paths under a new unified path.
-Not only that, but profiles are made up of multiple \"generations\": they are versioned.
+Not only that, but profiles are made up of multiple "generations": they are versioned.
 Whenever you change a profile, a new generation is created.

 Generations can be switched and rolled back atomically, which makes them convenient for managing changes to your system.